 As part of the Crows Nest Design Consortium (CNDC), NDY is responsible for the design stage delivery of the MEP services for this project.
-Together with SMEC (design lead, civil, environmental, electrical, systems engineering), Woods Bagot (architecture) and Robert Bird Group (structures), NDY developed the Stage 2 (70%) and Stage 3 (100%) design packages for this project and are also heavily involved in the construction phase services.
+Together with SMEC (design lead, civil, environmental, electrical, systems engineering), Woods Bagot (architecture) and Robert Bird Group (structures), Slattery (cost management), Oculus (urban design), Creative Road (public art & placemaking), Buro North (customer centred design & wayfinding) and Jensen Hughes (building regulation), NDY developed the Stage 2 (70%) and Stage 3 (100%) design packages for this project and we’re also heavily involved in the construction phase services.

 Crows Nest Station is a new eight-level (six underground) station located on Pacific Highway between Oxley Street and Hume Street, constructed as part of the Sydney Metro City & Southwest project.
 This area is a growing commercial and residential precinct in close proximity to the village centre of Willoughby Road and close to the centre of St Leonards.